The Epic Frustrations of The Case Against Adnan Syed: What We Learned and Where We're Left

 Originally he told police that, on the day Hae Min Lee disappeared, Adnan loaned him his car so he could use it to go buy his girlfriend Stephanie (the only person who was at his sentencing hearing a year later) a present while Adnan was at track practice at the high school.
 He told the filmmakers he drove to the school to return the car, but Adnan wasn't there.

 He originally said in 1999 that Adnan first showed him Hae's body in the parking lot of the Best Buy.
-Wilds told The Intercept in 2014, however, that Adnan drove to Jay's grandma's house, where he was, and showed him the body in the driveway there.
+Wilds told The Intercept in 2014, however, that Adnan showed him the body in the driveway at his grandmother's house, which he didn't tell police because he didn't want to get her in trouble.
 Along those lines he reiterated to the filmmakers that Adnan showed him the body "at his house."

-Wilds, who refused to talk to Sarah Koenig, told The Intercept that he thought he would end up with a small mention in her project.
+Wilds, who refused to talk to Sarah Koenig, told The Intercept that he thought he would end up with a small mention in Serial.
 "I thought since I didn't cooperate with her she would just make a little blurb about me in the story and then she would move on to whatever this 'new evidence' was or whatever Adnan had to tell her," he said.
 "I didn't think I would be demonized."

+Asked by police why he thought Adnan would call him, Jay simply replied, "I'm the criminal element of Woodlawn."

+As he told The Intercept, he told the filmmakers that Adnan asked him to procure 10 pounds of marijuana and, when he did, threatened to report Jay to police if he didn't help him bury Hae.

+Jay also said in January that the idea of seeing the body first outside Best Buy "came from police."

 Meanwhile, Brindle-Khym and Maroney pressed on, with an eye on gathering evidence to work for the defense at trial should they get there.
-They spoke to Fulton County Chief Medical Examiner Dr. Jan Gorniak, who, based on the lividity found in Hae's body disputed the timeline put forth by the prosecution, which maintained that she was killed at 2:30 p.m. and buried around 7:30 p.m.
+They spoke to Fulton County Chief Medical Examiner Dr. Jan Gorniak, who, based on the lividity found in Hae's body, disputed the timeline put forth by the prosecution, which maintained that she was killed at 2:30 p.m. and buried around 7:30 p.m.
 Gorniak was of the opinion that lividity didn't start to set in till, at the earliest, 10:30 p.m., meaning her body was in a different position for far longer in contrast to how she was positioned in the hole dug in the park.

 Twelve DNA samples taken from Hae's body and car, including from fingernail clippings, a condom wrapper and a liquor bottle, none of which the state ever submitted for testing, were found to not match Adnan.
 A fingerprint lifted from the car's rearview mirror were not a match to anybody in the system, nor was the DNA.